-The Dyzgraphxst is a finalist for the 2020 Governor General's Literary Prize for poetry.
+The Dyzgraphxst won the 2021 OCM Bocas Prize for Caribbean Literature.
+It won the 2021 Griffin Poetry Prize and was a finalist for the 2020 Governor General's Literary Prize for poetry.

 Canisia Lubrin is a writer, editor and teacher.
 Her debut poetry collection Voodoo Hypothesis was longlisted for the Gerald Lambert Award, the Pat Lowther Award and was a finalist for the Raymond Souster Award.

 - 37 Canadian poetry collections to watch for in fall 2020

 - Here are the finalists for the 2020 Governor General's Literary Awards

 - How growing up in St. Lucia nurtured poet Canisia Lubrin's imagination